the-ai-entrepreneur-ai-hub/anwalts-ai-vision-2030/ANWALTS_AI_SYSTEM_REPORT.md

 ### Security Features

 **🔒 Zero Data Retention**
-- Your documents are processed immediately
+- Documents are processed immediately
 - No personal information is stored anywhere
 - Processing happens in real-time and then data is discarded

 **🏠 Local Processing**
-- Everything runs on your own infrastructure
+- Everything runs on localley owned infrastructure
 - No data transmitted to external servers
 - Complete control over your information